TusharDhage/aws/sns (simple notification server).md

 - step10: now you have to confirm the subscrprition from the link which is sent to you in your email.

 <img src="SNS/8 check email and confirm.png">

-> now you canse status is now confirmed.
+> now you canse status is now confirmed

 <img src="SNS/8 now it is confirm.png">